HabeebOps/LAMP-Project/LEMP.md

 ![alt text](Images2/Nginx1.png)

-To only allow traffic on port 80, use the Apache profile:
+To only allow traffic on port 80, use the Nginx profile:

 `sudo ufw allow 'Nginx HTTP'`